Avinash-12312/Avinash/README.md

 # Avinash
-This is a my first git repository
+This is a my first Git repository.
+Author: Avinash kumar